sidpathak124/Dashboard_with_plotly/README.md

   declining at an alarming rate, here we have a visualization of their population pattern over the years and effect of various bee killing parameters on their population.
 We have considered data from the US for our analysis.

+3) **Spacex Launches:**
+* A dashboard that provides visualizations on spacex rocket launches and the successfull landing outcome of it's first-stage rocket.
+This first-stage rocket is the most expensive part of the rocket and decides the price of the launch, hence it is the deciding factor for spacex in providing far cheaper rocket launches (~ 62 million USD) compared to other launch providers (~typically 162 million USD).